-Target figures for future new liabilities are not included in the relates to two facilities from the syndicated loan, which have to be redrawn on an ongoing basis due to the rules and regulations.
+The high proportion of current financial liabilities to banks mainly relates to two facilities from the syndicated loan, which have to be redrawn on an ongoing basis due to the rules and regulations.
 Based on the current business development, the FACC Group's plans and the regular discussions with banks, there are no indications that refinancing with existing financing partners will not be carried out.